 To me, comfort food is what brings back warm memories, nostalgia, and the food that I crave when I want to feel peaceful and cozy, preferably if eaten on my sofa (yes, I love eating on the sofa).

 Mashed potatoes are one of my top comfort foods of all time.
 I always love mashed potatoes, especially the way my mom makes them.
 Fluffy, with a few clumps, not too heavy, with a hint of nutmeg.
 They bring back memories of my childhood, they are comforting and delicious.
 I could eat a huge bowl of just mashed potatoes for dinner.

 9 times out of 10, I cook my mashed potatoes in a classic way, with no additional ingredients.
 Sometimes though, I like this garlicky version, which has a little bit more of a kick.
-It doesn’t require many additional steps, but it gets a completely new flavor.
+It doesn't require any additional steps, but it gets a completely new flavor.
 A complete makeover.

 If you don't like the flavor and spiciness of (almost) raw garlic, you can roast the garlic before adding it to the mashed potatoes.
 See this recipe for easy roasted garlic.

 How to make perfect mashed potatoes